J.P. is the original founder of Highcrest Capital and currently serves as its Chief Executive Officer.

 In her role, Rimma is responsible for helping to manage and report on the Highcrest Private Credit Income Fund and its portfolio of small business loans.
 Rimma is also responsible for a variety of internal finance functions at Highcrest, including the accounting work that goes into closing the books every month.
-When not working at Highcrest, she is busy improving her skills as a compound bow archer and hiking with her husband, an NYPD Police officer.
+When not working at Highcrest, she is busy improving her skills as a compound bow archer and hiking.

 Along with the rest of the Highcrest team, Rimma shares a love of exploring unique ideas and opportunities.
 “Highcrest gives me a chance to do something innovative and interesting in a firm that allows for free thinking.”
 What makes her feel most at home at Highcrest is being part of a group where everyone’s input is taken into account, and where everyone has the opportunity to voice their opinion and contribute new ideas.